Reflective surfaces (climate engineering): Mirrors

 Mirrors are being explored as a reflective surface to reflect solar radiation and cool temperatures.
-MEER is a nonprofit using recycled materials to manufacture mirrors and polymer reflective films for potential widespread use on rooftops and in open spaces such as farmland.
+MEER is a nonprofit proposing the use of recycled materials to manufacture mirrors and polymer reflective films for potential widespread use on rooftops and in open spaces such as farmland.
 Trials have been undertaken in California and further application opportunities are developing in New Hampshire, India, and Africa.

+Specific thermal emitters

+Some papers have proposed the deployment of specific thermal emitters (whether via advanced paint, or printed rolls of material) which would simultaneously reflect sunlight and also emit energy at longwave infrared (LWIR) lengths of 8–20 μm, which is too short to be trapped by the greenhouse effect and would radiate into outer space.
+It has been suggested that to stabilize Earth's energy budget and thus cease warming, 1–2% of the Earth's surface (area equivalent to over half of Sahara) would need to be covered with these emitters, at the deployment cost of $1.25–2.5 trillion.
+While low next to the estimated $20 trillion saved by limiting the warming to 1.5 C-change rather than 2 C-change, it does not include any maintenance costs.

 Climatic variables

-Cool roofs

 In some climates where there are more heating days than cooling days, white reflective roofs may not be effective in terms of energy efficiency or savings because the savings on cooling energy use can be outweighed by heating penalties during winter.
 According to the U.S. Energy Information Administration, 2003 Commercial Buildings Energy Consumption Survey, heating accounts for 36% of commercial buildings' annual energy consumption, while air conditioning only accounts for 8% in United States.
 Energy calculators generally show a yearly net savings for dark-colored roof systems in cool climates.

 A perfect roof would absorb no heat in the summer and lose no heat in the winter.
 To do this it would need a very high SRI to eliminate all radiative heat gains in summer and losses in winter.
 High SRI roofs act as a radiant barrier, providing a thermos-bottle effect.
 High emissivity cool roofs carry a climate penalty due to winter radiative heat losses, which reflective bare metal roofs, such as stainless steel, do not.